arab07/instaflow/README.md

 ### Problems When Cracking?

 - **"TERJADI KESALAHAN TAK TERDUGA!"** You don't need to worry because it's not problematic.
 - **"HIDUPKAN MODE PESAWAT 2 DETIK!
-(RED COLOR)"** occurs repeatedly, You can ignore this command because it is part of the latest Instagram application spam.
+(RED COLOR)"** You don't need to turn on airplane mode because this is not your IP address that is blocked.
 - **"HIDUPKAN MODE PESAWAT 2 DETIK!
 (YELLOW COLOR)"** You are required to turn on airplane mode during the specified time limit.
 - **"HARAP TUNGGU BEBERAPA MENIT!"** This command is a sign that your IP address has been spammed.
 - **"COOKIES DISABLED IN YOUR BROWSER!"** Ignore this command because it will not affect the results you will get.